 Bosphorus is a very busy waterway with many ships and oil tankers going through it, as well as local fishing and ferries go to the Asian side back and forth.
 Around 48.000 ships pass through this strait annually, three times denser than the Suez Canal traffic and four times denser than the Panama Canal.
 Approximately 55 million tones of oil are shipped through the strait each year.

 The tunnel between Uskudar and Yenikapi neighborhoods was put into service in October 2013.
 It's a big project constructed by Japanese companies, which is delayed for 4 years due to technical reasons and archaeological findings.
 This tunnel connects only railways / subway between Europe and Asia, not motor vehicles.
 Nowadays another tunnel is under construction between Kazlicesme neighborhood in Europe and Goztepe neighborhood in Asia and it will serve to the cars.
-This project is called "Eurasia tunnel" and is planned to be completed by 2016.
+This project is called "Eurasia tunnel" and is planned to be completed by the end of 2016.

 Bosphorus is one of the most popular areas of Istanbul for its inhabitants, especially during Summer for its